 my $is_true = (all(3, 4) == any(3, 4));

-in the second.
-The second says “is any element in the {3, 4}
+has 4 in the second.
+The second says “is any element in the {3, 4} equal

 Hence, the (numeric) equality operator does not maintain the reflexive property here, and it seems just… weird, even though it makes perfectly sense.